quixio/quix-streams/docs/publish.md

 # Publishing data

-Quix Streams allows you to publish data using stream context to your topic.
-It lets you create new streams, append data to existing streams, organize streams in folders, and add context to the streams.
+Quix Streams enables you use stream context to publish data to your topic.
+You can create new streams, append data to existing streams, organize streams in folders, and add context to the streams.

 ## Connect to Quix

-In order to start publishing data to Quix you need an instance of `KafkaStreamingClient`.
-This is the entry point where you begin publishing to the topics.
+In order to start publishing data to Quix you first need an instance of `KafkaStreamingClient` (or `QuixStreamingClient` if using the Quix Platform).
 To create an instance, use the following code:

 === "Python"